NHS pension abatement rules

 When does abatement apply?

-Abatement might apply if you return to NHS employment after retirement.
+Abatement might apply if you return to employments which would normally be treated as pensionable in the NHS pension scheme after certain types of retirements.
 This includes returning to work for a ‘direction’ employer where access to the NHS pension scheme would normally be available.
 Direction employers include medical schools and other university institutions.

 Abatement might apply if you are under the scheme normal pension age (60 in the 1995 section, 65 in the 2008 section, or your state pension age in the 2015 scheme), and return to NHS employment following retirement on the following grounds: